chocolatey/docs/input/en-us/faqs.md

 ### Are the licensed editions costs annual?

-They are, but we can also do multi-year if you need to support something closer to that model.
+They are, but we can also do multi-year contracts (with full amount paid on contract acceptance) if you need to support something closer to that model.
 We also have a perpetual for Chocolatey for Business.
 For more detail, please see the [pricing FAQ](https://chocolatey.org/pricing#faq).

 ### Can you do monthly?